-The word Kimono literally translates to clothing in Japanese.
-It is a traditional Japanese garment.
-It is a Japanese garment worn both in the Harajuku district of Tokyo and during fashion week in the land of the rising sun.
+The word Kimono literally translates as clothing in Japanese.
+It is a traditional Japanese style.
+It is a Japanese clothing worn both in the Harajuku district of Tokyo and during the fashion week of the land of the rising sun.

 When to wear a traditional Japanese kimono?